Location - Starting at Haumi locale

 Duration - 6-10 hours return depending on fitness

-Grade - Difficult and strenuous
+Grade - 5, difficult and strenuous

 Mount Tohiea, also spelt Tohi'e'a, Tohive'a, and Tohivea, is a volcanic peak and the highest point on the island of Mo'orea in French Polynesia at 1,207 metres and is located near the island centre.
 On its slopes are many streams and fertile soils.
 During heavy rain, waterfalls stretch across the upper section peak's slopes and can be seen all around the island making for a sight to be seen.

 Mo'orea is about 10 miles in width from the west to the east.
-The highest point is Mount Tohi'e'a, near the center of Mo'orea and right beside Mount Tamarutofa (916 m) and Mount Mou'aroa (880 m). together they dominate the vista from the two bays and can be seen from the island of Tahiti.
+The highest point is Mount Tohi'e'a, near the centre of Mo'orea and right beside Mount Tamarutofa (916 m) and Mount Mou'aroa (880 m). together they dominate the vista from the two bays and can be seen from the island of Tahiti.
 There are also hiking trails in the mountains.